News » News Alerts

 What we are learning:

-● HMH Into Reading: Students will learn about how people can work out disagreements.
+● HMH Into Reading: Students will learn lessons from characters in a story.

-● Writing: Children will also write a persuasive essay about an issue that may cause disagreement.
+● Writing: Children will write about an imaginary friend or place.

 Reminders: